ctools/ctools/doc/source/admin/download.rst

    $ export CTOOLS=/usr/local/gamma
    $ source $CTOOLS/bin/ctools-init.sh

-Please read the :ref:`sec_getting` section if you need more information on how to install ctools.
+Please read the :ref:`sec_install` section if you need more information on how to install ctools.

 .. note::